Skip to content

 Data is immediately processed in a distributed infrastructure located in several data centers in the United States (located in the states of Virginia and Oregon), where it is archived and stored long-term.

 All data is stored on secure Linux servers, which are regularly patched and upgraded.
 These servers are behind a virtual private cloud networking setup.
-Because we rely on public cloud infrastructure, physical security of our data centers are handled by Amazon Web Services, who has public documentation on cloud security, as well as ISO 27001 compliance for their infrastructure.
+We rely on public cloud infrastructure provided by Amazon Web Services (AWS) in place of our own data centers.
+AWS handles physical security for that infrastructure.
+AWS provides the following public documentation on cloud security and its infrastructure is ISO 27001 compliant.

 Data is also backed up to a cloud distributed data store with 99.999999999% durability, and is only accessible by authorized systems using secure keys.
-This distributed data store is spread across several data centers clustered geographically in the state of Virginia in the United States.
+This distributed data store is spread across several data centers clustered geographically in the states of Virginia and Ohio in the United States.

 Do you have a public privacy policy?